Review essay: Rembrandt and India

 Stephanie Schrader (ed.), with contributions by Catherine Glynn, Yael Rice and William W. Robinson, Rembrandt and the inspiration of India, Los Angeles [Getty Publications], 2018 (Exhibition: 13 March-24 June, 2018) | Jos Gommans, The unseen world: The Netherlands and India from 1550, Nijmegen [Vantilt] 2018 | Gary Schwartz (ed.), with contributions by Erik Spaans, Michael Philipp, Jan de Hond, Roelof van Gelder and Arnoud Vrolijk, Rembrandt’s Orient: West meets East in Dutch art of the seventeenth century, Munich [Prestel], 2020 (Exhibitions: Kunstmuseum, Basel, 31 October 2020-14 February 2021, and Museum Barberini, Potsdam, 13 March 2021-27 June 2021)

-The reception of artefacts from beyond Europe within the Dutch Republic is of increasing interest to art historians.
+The reception of artifacts from beyond Europe within the Dutch Republic is of increasing interest to art historians.
 East Asia was most substantial in numeric terms: porcelain was imported in the tens of millions of pieces by the Dutch East India Company (VOC) and became a standard feature in still lifes.1 The West Indies, by contrast, provided raw materials such as Brazilwood, cochineal red and indigo blue, and, incidentally, a giant tortoiseshell – such as the one used as a support for a portrait of Stadhouder Frederik Hendrik.2 This trade with East Asia and the Americas consisted mainly in a one-way movement.
 There was little interest on the part of the Chinese or indigenous peoples of the Americas in Dutch-produced artworks.
 When it came to a respectful reciprocal exchange, South Asia presented a different, perhaps more attractive picture.
 Artists in the service of the Mughal Emperors borrowed frequently from imported engravings, some of them produced in the Netherlands.
 These painters’ main Dutch counterpart was Rembrandt, who made 25 documented drawings (23 of which are extant) after portrait miniatures from the Mughal Empire.

 By the 1660s Rembrandt, having earned his reputation and preparing important commissions such as the Conspiracy of Claudius Civilis, had laid his hands on some of the first Mughal paintings to reach Europe.
 The works were of the highest quality, having been produced just a few decades earlier in the imperial workshop under the patronage of Sjah Jahangir and his son, Sjah Jahan.
 Rembrandt’s drawings, made on expensive East Asian paper, remain so close to their sources that almost all of his originals can be identified as portraits of emperors and princes.
 For each of his works, a corresponding composition has been identified in surviving Mughal portraits, but never an exact model.
 While Rembrandt incidentally looked for models in Dürer, Mantegna, Carracci and others, there is no other series of copies as extensive as this one.